bandprotocol/vrf-and-bridge-contracts/contracts/bridge/README.md

 ### encodeVarintSigned

-This function receive an integer as an `input` and then return an [`encode varint signed integer`](https://protobuf.dev/programming-guides/encoding/#signed-ints).
-We can say it basically return the result of encode_varint_unsigned on input ⨯ 2
+This function receives an integer as an `input` and then returns an [`encode varint signed integer`](https://protobuf.dev/programming-guides/encoding/#signed-ints).
+We can say it basically returns the result of encode_varint_unsigned on input ⨯ 2

 **params**